 Math is the most significant area of need for all student groups and grade levels.
-Students in 3rd, 4th, and 8th grade show the greatest need, as well as all high school grades.
+Students in 4th, 6th, and 11th grades show the greatest need.
 9th grade shows the strongest proficiency in math across all grade levels.
-Reading is a strength, especially in the areas of phonics.
-Comprehension is the greatest area of need, and grades 4 and 10 demonstratest areas of need.

 Reading is a strength, especially in the areas of phonics.
-Comprehension is the greatest area of need, and grades 4 and 10 demonstrate areas of need in reading.
+Comprehension is the greatest area of need, particularly with Informational Text, and grades 6 and 11 demonstrate areas of need in this domain.